AndrusKr/docker-nginx-mysql-pma-php-xdebug/README.md

 To start using it just complete the following steps:
 1. git clone
 2. adjust the .env file according to your needs
-3. place the PHP code you'd like to run in this template
+3. place the PHP code you'd like to run in this template (/code folder)
 4. docker-compose up --build -d

 Done! ;)